lovexyn0827/MessMod/README.md

 ##### `/raycast entities <from> <to> <expand> <excludeSender> [visual]`

-Check if the direction-ed line segment whose two vertexes are given in the command is blocked by any entity, just like the collision checking of projectiles.
+Check if the direction-ed line between two points given in the command is blocked by any entity, in the way most projectiles check for collisions.
 After the execution, if the line was blocked, the type or the custom name of the entity which blocked the line and the coordination of the point where the line was blocked will be output.
-The argument `<expand>` determines the range of checking, which should be one-half of the width of the bounding box of the projectile add 1 in projectile collision checking simulations.
+The argument `<expand>` determines the range of checking, which should be one-half of the width of the bounding box of the projectile plus 1 in projectile collision checking simulations.

 Example: